charliecalvert/CloudNotes/Assignments/ExpressBasics.md

   npm install -g express-generator

-To use the **There**express-generator**, simply type the word **express** followed by the name of the project you want to create.
+To use the **express-generator**, simply type the word **express** followed by the name of the project you want to create.
 The generator will create a folder for your project and place the project inside it.
 Here then, are the three basic steps you may perform to create an express application:

 <pre>
 express Week03-ExpressBasics